-(Export files only) A unique number that identifies the company file from which you exported the Vendor list.
-(Export files only) A unique number that identifies an entry in the list.
-The name you would like checks to be made out to.
+NAME (Required) The name of the vendor.
+TIMESTAMP (Export files only) A unique number that identifies the company file from which you exported the Vendor list.
+REFNUM (Export files only) A unique number that identifies an entry in the list.
+PRINTAS The name you would like checks to be made out to.
 This field allows you to make checks out to a different name than the name that appears on your Vendor list.
-The name you would like checks to be made out to.
-This field allows you to make The vendor's address.
-Your classification for the vendor (QuickBooks calls this a "vendor type").
+ADDR1-5 The vendor's address.
+VTYPE Your classification for the vendor (QuickBooks calls this a "vendor type").
 If you import a vendor type that is not on your Vendor Type list, QuickBooks adds the new vendor type to the list.
-The name of your primary contact with the vendor.
-The vendor's phone number.
-The vendor's alternate phone number.
-The vendor's FAX number.
-A short note or phrase you want to associate with the vendor.
+CONT1 The name of your primary contact with the vendor.
+PHONE1 The vendor's phone number.
+PHONE2 The vendor's alternate phone number.
+FAXNUM The vendor's FAX number.
+NOTE A short note or phrase you want to associate with the vendor.
 QuickBooks automatically puts your note in the Memo field of checks you send to the vendor.
-The vendor's tax identification number.
-Your credit limit with the vendor.
+TAXID The vendor's tax identification number.
+LIMIT Your credit limit with the vendor.
 If you are creating an import file, enter the dollar amount.
-Your payment terms with the vendor.
-Your notes about the vendor.
-If you are creating an import file, the notes appear in the Notepad window for the vendor.
-The vendor's salutation, or title (Mr., Ms., Doctor, etc.).
-The name of the vendor's company.
-The vendor's first name.
-The vendor's middle initial.
-The vendor's last name.
-The custom field entries for the vendor.
+TERMS Your payment terms with the vendor.
+NOTEPAD Your notes about the vendor.
+If you are creating an import file, the notes appear in the Note tab for the vendor.
+SALUTATION The vendor's salutation, or title (Mr., Ms., Doctor, etc.).
+COMPANYNAME The name of the vendor's company.
+FIRSTNAME The vendor's first name.
+MIDINIT The vendor's middle initial.
+LASTNAME The vendor's last name.
+CUSTFLD1 CUSTFLD2 CUSTFLD15 The custom field entries for the vendor.
 Custom fields let you track special information about the vendor, such as the vendor's birthday or email address.
-Indicates whether you file a 1099-MISC form for this vendor.
+1099 Indicates whether you file a 1099-MISC form for this vendor.
 If you are creating an import file, enter one of these keywords in the 1099 field: Y-Yes.
 You file a 1099-MISC form for this vendor.
 N-No. You do not file a 1099-MISC form for this vendor.